genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/request-servers/reference.md

 ### Timeout

-You can specify a timeout (in seconds) for a request server using property `timeout`.
+You can specify a timeout (in seconds) for a request server using the property `timeout`.
 In this example, we set a timeout of 10 seconds.

 ```kotlin
 requestReplies {